Morocco Solo Female Travel Done Wisely

 Dress modestly in cities

 Cover shoulders and knees with loose-fitting clothes.
-This single adjustment reduces unwanted attention by roughly 80%.
+Many solo women report that this single adjustment noticeably reduces unwanted attention.
 A light scarf is invaluable for entering mosques and shielding from sun.

 Walk with purpose